-Not only must Christians follow the correct doctrines, but they must also live God's way in the proper attitude.
-John Reid uses Jonah's and Moses' examples, among others, to explain how important a right attitude is to God's people.
+Not only must Christians follow true doctrines, but they must also live God's way in the proper attitude.
+Here are lessons from Jonah's and Moses' examples.

-From the Bible's perspective, patience is far more than simple endurance or longsuffering.
-The patience that God has shown man collectively and individually gives us an example of what true, godly patience is.
-It is this kind of patience that Paul urges us to put on as part of the new man.
+Biblically, patience is far more than simple endurance or longsuffering.
+The patience that God has shown man gives us an example of what true, godly patience is.

 Moral failure compounds when self-loathing sabotages happiness.
 Only atonement can turn this depression around, providing the comfort of mental and spiritual health.